This post may contain affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 “This is for my first grow of oyster mushrooms;”

-I asked if he skips substrate sterilization and he says that “soaking the straw in lime water sorts out the bacteria.”
+I asked if he skips substrate sterilization and he said that “soaking the straw in lime water sorts out the bacteria.”

 So if you don’t want a pressure cooker appliance, perhaps Austin’s and Shaun’s advice about the lime water is the way to go.